Your Cart

 Of course, you should always consult your healthcare professional prior to beginning any new dietary or lifestyle regimen, including dietary supplementation or the pairing of any nutrients.

 Not only do you produce your own collagen, but you can also obtain collagen from supplements to help support your body’s own production of collagen.
-Some products to consider include: Multi Collagen Protein, Bone Broth Protein, and Organic Supergreens Collagen.
+Some products to consider include: Multi Collagen Protein, Multi Collagen Advanced, Bone Broth Protein, and Organic Supergreens Collagen.

-An added benefit of acquiring collagen from these supplements is that they contain multiple types of collagen, antioxidants and collagen cofactors, such as hyaluronic acid for example, which further assists in joint health.
+An added benefit of acquiring collagen from these supplements is that they contain multiple types of collagen, antioxidants and collagen cofactors, such as hyaluronic acid, which further assists in joint health.

-You can definitely take collagen with other supplements —and you may want to consider it.
-Collagen pairs well with protein powders (such as our plant-based protein), vitamin C, zinc, Organic Supergreens, probiotics and multivitamins.
+You can definitely take collagen with other supplements — and you may want to consider it.
+Collagen pairs well with protein powders (such as whey protein), vitamin C, zinc, supergreens, probiotics and multivitamins.

 What foods is collagen best absorbed with?